KartikThakkar1/Non-Immigrant-Visa-Analysis/README.md

 5. prediction_balanced_rf.ipynb : This notebook has the results for using a balanced random forest classifier on unbalanced data.
 It also has same results for a balanced random classifier trained on important features.

 6. prediction_smote.ipynb : This notebook has the results for using data balanced by using SMOTE technique.
+7. Global_wait_time org.ipynb : This notebook has all data regarding the global wait time for both F1 and H1B visa.